k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 ### Interface Connection Details' Settings

-Marking an interface connection details property, to be taken from the Secrets Management provider, you should use this pattern in its value: ${secretmanager:\<id-at-seceret-manager\>}.
+In the Studio, for marking an interface's property that needs to be taken from the Secrets Management provider, you should use this pattern in its value: ${secretmanager:\<id-at-seceret-manager\>}.
 For example: ${secretmanager:mysql-password}.

 * Each Secret Manager service has its own pattern, usually by hierarchy (for example, with a dot sign inside the key name); you should follow these patterns.
 * The Secrets Management service can be used also for interface connection details inside environments.
 Each one of the environments and the interfaces is independent, in a way that some environments may use Secrets Management services, whereas others such as local testing, might not.